 Where to See it: Uffizi Gallery

-Leonardo da Vinci’s Annunciation, painted in 1472, captures a pivotal moment in Christianity, the moment in which Angel Gabriel descends upon Virgin Mary to announce that she will be carrying the Son of God, Jesus.
-Holding a lily, a symbol of virginity, the youthful angel Gabriel on the left of the painting is met with a look of shock by Virgin Mary on the right.
-Virgin Mary’s left hand raises in astonishment as she questions with whom she will have baby Jesus.
+Mary’s left hand raises as she questions the paternity of Jesus.
 The mountains and trees in the setting of this painting display da Vinci’s love of nature.
-A series of analyses suggest that da Vinci worked in collaboration with Andrea del Verrocchio to complete the Annunciation.
-Whether or not a follower of the faith, all spectators can appreciate da Vinci’s light brush strokes and elegance, as displayed on the wings of Angel Gabriel.
+A series of analyses suggest that da Vinci worked with Andrea del Verrocchio to complete the Annunciation.
+Whether or not a follower of the faith, all viewers can appreciate da Vinci’s light brush strokes and elegance, as displayed on the wings of Angel Gabriel.

 Primavera